-I have had the opportunity to be involved in the Montessori field for over ten years.
-I have taken on different roles and titles during this time, and each has taught me more about this method of education.
-As a Montessori teacher, I am privileged to experience the milestones in children’s early development.
-These experiences have contributed to my success as an academic director and a Montessori trainer in China.
-When I was working overseas, I also had the opportunity to be a parenting coach as well as a workshop speaker.
-Currently, I am the Vice President of the Soong Ching Ling Children's Foundation in Canada, and I continue to volunteer within this foundation to bring awareness to the importance of quality early childhood education.
+Grace has had the opportunity to be involved in the Montessori field for twenty years.
+She has taken on different roles and titles during this time, and each has taught her more about this method of education.
+As a Montessori teacher, she is privileged to experience the milestones in children’s early development.
+These experiences have contributed to her success as an academic director, a Montessori trainer, and a leader in Montessori community in Canada and China.

 Alemitu (Ally) Hill is a passionate educator who has been working with children professionally for the past 18 years.
 She pursued the education field and obtained an associate degree in early childhood education in 2013 and worked and taught preschool and pre-K settings at different institutions in the USA.
 She moved to Vancouver, BC from Seattle, WA and received the AMI primary certificate in 2016.
 Education was very important in her family, and she knew from an early age that she wanted to be an educator.
 She has a natural ability to connect with children.
 Ally believes in Montessori’s philosophy and pedagogy approach to education for young children.
 Creating an environment for children that is enriching, which encourages curiosity, exploration and freedom of movement is critical towards their development.
 The prepared environment should lead towards bringing out each child’s innate potential.
 She is excited and looking forward to working at Monarch Montessori School with all the amazing teachers, children, and parents.